gep13/gep13/input/blog/signing-github-commits-with-keybaseio.md

 Title: Signing GitHub Commits with Keybase.io
 Published: 9/3/2017
 Tags:
-- Keybase
+- keybase
-- GitHub
+- github
-- Signing
+- signing
-- Commits
+- commits
 ---

 # Tell us how to do it already!